Telecommunication-Telemedia-Assessment/cencro/README.md

 If you use this software in your research, please include a link to the repository and reference our paper.

 ## Licence
-Except ffmpeg and other thirdparty software that have their own individual licences, the remaining software follows the:
+Except ffmpeg, VMAF and other thirdparty software that have their own individual licences, the remaining software follows the:
 GNU General Public License v3.
 See LICENSE file in this repository.